 As well as topic work we will obviously continue to work on Read, Write, Inc. and number work too.
 I am really pleased to see how hard the children have been working on their word-building (spelling) activities.

-Although most of our learning will be based on our animal topic, we will continue to work on phonics, key word vocabulary and addition and subtraction.
 Parents can support this on-going work by encouraging children to play games like I-spy, practicing the action words that are sent home weekly and doing mental maths (eg asking children what is double 2; or what is 5 + 1).
 When out and about encourage your child to look for letters, words and numbers in the environment.